 Figure 6.27.1-3: The illustration of different levels of tolerance of packet error rate for different frames, for a given AI inference application

 However, thanks to the AI technology, the AI codec technology enables an error-tolerant capability in a frame.
-As shown in Figure 6.27.1-2, the AI codec with error-tolerance, i.e. Grace method, provides a better video quality than the traditional codec, especially for the case of high packet loss rate per frame.
+As shown in Figure 6.27.1-2, the AI codec with error-tolerance, i.e. Grace method, provides a better user experience than the traditional codec, especially for the case of high packet loss rate per frame.
+Moreover, the SSIM (Structural Similarity Index, a perceptual metric that quantifies image quality by comparing luminance, contrast and structure between reference and test images) [2x] is about 18 dB (0.985) when the user experience (MOS≥80) is excellent [1x], the packet loss rate per frame is 20% correspondingly.
+It means the average packet error rate of each frame should be no more than 20% packets to obtain such user experience.
+The maximum value of X-axis is 80%, which means the max allowed packet error rate per frame is 80%, exceeding this value will result in source decoding failure.
+The corresponding user experience of service/user will collapse when the source decoding is failed.
 Besides, due to different goals of such type of applications (i.e. offloaded AI inference task at the cloud side, using bursty/periodic video data received from a mobile embodied AI device), different applications exhibit different levels of packet loss tolerance on a per frame basis (which is derived based on the aforementioned Grace method), e.g. shown in Figure 6.27.1-3.
 For instance, real-time danger detection can tolerant a higher packet loss within a frame compared to the text/ number recognition applications.
 This is because danger detection primarily needs to detect whether an object is moving towards the target people, without the necessity of identifying the specific object.
 Consequently, low-resolution videos can be used, allowing for a greater tolerance of packet loss, which can achieve acceptable user experience.
 In contrast, text or number recognition demands precise identification, necessitating higher-resolution and more reliable video transmissions.
 Even minor network fluctuations can lead to incorrect text or number recognition, making it less tolerant to packet loss within a frame.

 As stated above, different AI inference applications/tasks allow different levels of packet loss tolerance within a frame.
 Besides, for the same AI inference application, the error tolerance of different frames also varies.
 Therefore, it is crucial for 6G system to address these challenges to ensure reliable and efficient AI inference in video transmission and guarantee user experience when the packet loss occurs within a frame.